CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Topology enters

 \eex

 \bob We might think that we could use the embedding $\cA\subset M(\cI\oplus\cI^\perp)$ to introduce a strict topology on all of $\cA$.
-But in particular the case when $\cA$ contains $M(\cI)$, which we would prefer, we get that $\cA=M(\cI)\oplus\cI^\perp$.
-Since in our applications $\cA$ and $M(\cI)$ are both unital, so is $\cI^\perp$.
+But in particular in the case when $\cA$ contains $M(\cI)$, which we would prefer, we get that $\cA=M(\cI)\oplus\cI^\perp$.
+Since in our applications $\cA$ is unital and, of course, $M(\cI)$ is unital, so is $\cI^\perp$.
 So, on $\cI^\perp$ we get nothing but the norm topology, and we know from Observation \ref{pstrcontob} that this is not suitable.

 At this point, we give up our attempts to find a ``natural'' strict topology on $\cI^\perp$ that would allow us to define a ``reasonable'' notion of strictness for a general dilation in the \nbd{C^*}case, but content ourselves with the good thing that at least in the von Neumann case we have normality. \eob